-Internally restricted operating surplus consists of school surpluses, district/program initiatives, targeted grants, funds held for future modulars, furniture or project needs, outstanding purchase orders and the School Board Office project.
-The amount of internally restricted surplus is \$3,804,757.
-In addition, as per Board Policy, there is a 2% unrestricted contingency surplus of \$2,146,443.
+Internally restricted operating surplus consists of school surpluses, district/program initiatives, targeted grants, contribution to Ministry approved major capital projects, local government shared use agreements, outstanding purchase orders, and the School Board Office project (relocation and modification to Cumberland Road facility).
+The amount of internally restricted surplus is \$2,896,050.
+In addition, as per Board Policy, there is a 2% unrestricted contingency surplus of \$2,386,033.

 Capital fund surpluses include amounts invested in tangible assets and local capital reserves.
 Invested in tangible capital assets represents the net book value of capital assets that have been paid from District operating revenues.
 Local capital reserves have been set aside for future replacement of District assets and have not been funded by the Province or external contributions.
-Note the 2022 Total Accumulated Surplus was adjusted by the ARO Prior Period Adjustment from \$51,083,090 to \$37,768,845.